Geopolitics: Kissinger, Brzezinski, and the Grand Chessboard

 Two national security advisors from the Cold War period, Henry Kissinger and Zbigniew Brzezinski, argued to continue the United States' geopolitical focus on Eurasia and, particularly Russia, despite the dissolution of the Soviet Union and the end of the Cold War.
 Both continued their influence on geopolitics after the end of the Cold War, writing books on the subject in the 1990s—Diplomacy and The Grand Chessboard: American Primacy and Its Geostrategic Imperatives.
 The Anglo-American classical geopolitical theories were revived.

 Kissinger argued against the belief that with the dissolution of the USSR, hostile intentions had come to an end and traditional foreign policy considerations no longer applied.
 "They would argue … that Russia, regardless of who governs it, sits astride the territory which Halford Mackinder called the geopolitical heartland, and it is the heir to one of the most potent imperial traditions."
 Therefore, the United States must "maintain the global balance of power vis-à-vis the country with a long history of expansionism."

-After Russia, the second geopolitical threat which remained was Germany and, as Mackinder had feared ninety years ago, its partnership with Russia.
+After Russia, the second geopolitical threat that remained was Germany and, as Mackinder had feared ninety years ago, its partnership with Russia.
 During the Cold War, Kissinger argues, both sides of the Atlantic recognized that, "unless America is organically involved in Europe, it would later be obliged to involve itself under circumstances which would be far less favorable to both sides of the Atlantic.
 That is even more true today.
-Germany has become so strong that existing European institutions cannot strike a balance between Germany and its European partners all by themselves.
+Germany has become so strong that existing European institutions and organizations cannot strike a balance between Germany and its European partners all by themselves.
 Nor can Europe, even with the assistance of Germany, manage […] Russia" all by itself.
 Thus Kissinger believed that no country's interests would ever be served if Germany and Russia were to ever form a partnership in which each country would consider itself the principal partner.
-They would raise fears of condominium.
+They would raise fears of condominiums.
 Without America, Britain and France cannot cope with Germany and Russia; and "without Europe, America could turn … into an island off the shores of Eurasia."